Basic Methods

 Tense the muscles of the arms.
 Bend and unbend the arms repeatedly in the elbow joints.
 Watch white light gathering from the entire body to the working muscles.

 Extend the arms in front of the body.
 Move the relaxed wrists quickly up and down.
 Tense the fingers.
 Bend and unbend them.
-Move the wrists while tensing muscles of forearms and wrists.
+Move the wrists while tensing the muscles of the forearms and wrists.
 Then let go of the tension and relax the entire body.

 Bend the head from side to side while keeping the neck relaxed.
 Roll the head over the shoulders making a circle.
 Turn the head to the right and to the left around a vertical axis.
 Imagine that the neck segment of the spine is an axle and the cervical vertebras are balls stringed on it.
 See a beam of white light coming up the axle.
 Tense the muscles of the neck.
 Repeat the same exercises but this time with the muscles of the neck tensed.
 Imagine a stream of white light diameter-of-the-neck wide rising through it.
 Again relax the entire body.
 Shift the head from side to side while keeping it vertical and without moving the shoulders, then rotate the head in the same manner.